"Just because I wander doesn’t mean I’m lost."

 Once you’ve found the tour that matches your interest and time availability, you’re almost done.
-Before sending your deposit for the tour you’ve chosen, make sure that you’ve contacted us about your tour of choice to make sure that your particular tour has the minimum number of participants to make it a “go.”
-To be financially viable, we’ve set the minimum number of participants for our motorcycle tours at 2 (unless otherwise arranged).
-Similarly, for overall smoothness of our tours, we have space for a maximum number of 5 riding participants per tour.
+Before sending your deposit for the tour you’ve chosen, make sure that you’ve contacted us about your tour of choice to make sure that your particular tour has space available for you to join it.
+To be financially viable, we’ve set the minimum number of participants for our motorcycle tours that are accompanied by a support truck with an auxiliary bike at 3 (unless otherwise arranged).
+With 1 or 2 participants in a tour, we provide waterproof saddlebags for each participant to carry their own gear, as a support truck and auxiliary bike are usually not provided.
+Similarly, for overall smoothness of our tours, we have space for a maximum number of 7 riding participants per tour.
+For groups with more than 7 riding participants, contact us to make special arrangements.
 The best way to guarantee that your tour will be a “go” is to come with a friend.
 Otherwise, if you know you’ll be coming alone, let us know in advance and we’ll work to team you up with another participant or group to get you on the tour that you’ve chosen.
-As our way of showing our appreciation for choosing us, groups of 5 or more are eligible for a $200 per person discount for all riding participants.
+As our way of showing our appreciation for choosing us, ask us about what discounts we can offer for large groups.

 After you’ve been given the "ok" for your tour, the next step is making the $500 non-refundable deposit which reserves your spot.
-Following your deposit you’ll receive an email confirmation from us with a few questions for you that will aid us in making sure that the bike you’ll be using is set up appropriately.
+Following your deposit you’ll receive an email confirmation & invoice from us with a packing list & pre-tour questionnaire.
+Please take the time to complete and return the pre-tour questionnaire as it will aid us in preparing for your arrival and in making sure that the bike you’ll be using is set up appropriately.
 Deposits/reservations need to be made a minimum of 1 month before the 1st day of your tour.
-Upon arrival to Bolivia, you’ll need to complete the payment for the remainder of your trip in cash (US dollars or Bolivianos) and we’ll issue you a receipt of payment.
+Upon arrival to Bolivia, you’ll need to complete the payment for the remainder of your trip in cash (US dollars or Bolivianos) at which time we’ll issue you a receipt of payment.
 We have chosen to accept payments in this manner because it saves both you and us money.
 If you are unable or reluctant to pay in cash, please contact us.

 As soon as you’ve made your deposit and received the email confirmation from us, your tour is officially “booked” and your next step is to book a round-trip ticket to Santa Cruz de la Sierra, Bolivia (Viru Viru International Airport).
 Make sure that your arrival date is the same as the first day of your tour and that the departure date matches the last day of the tour.

 In preparing for your trip to Bolivia, make sure to allow time for investigating the entrance requirements for citizens from your country, as some require tourist visas while others don’t.
 To obtain this information we recommend contacting the Bolivian Embassy or Consulate nearest you.
 If you discover that you will need a tourist visa, you’ll want to inquire about what the current requirements are and whether you’ll need to obtain your visa before departing from your country or if it can be done upon arrival at the airport in Bolivia as is often the case.
 For citizens of countries that do not require a tourist visa, it’s recommended that you ask about any other possible entrance requirements that might exist.
 Be sure to let us know if you need any assistance in this area, we’d be happy to lend a hand.
-Lastly, you might additionally need a letter of invitation, if that's the case let us know and we’ll send one to you to print off and bring along.
+Lastly, you might additionally need a letter of invitation or a hotel reservation letter, if that's the case let us know and we’ll send you what you need so you can print it off and bring with you.

 Salar de Uyuni, Bolivia